Fiber sum formulas for 4-manifolds, topological modular forms and $6d\ \mathcal{N}=(1,0)$ theories: TMF and theories

-Evidence for Conjecture 1.1 was found for the TMF degrees $d=0,1,\cdots ,15,24$ and $d= -1,-2,\cdots ,-20,-24$ in \cite{GPPV}.
-We fill the gaps between $15$ and $24$ and between $-20$ and $-24$.
-Furthermore, we extend the table, which is in Appendix C (Table 8).
-When $d= -23$, we need to find a theory corresponding to $8\eta /\Delta$ generator.
+When $d= -23$, we need to find a theory corresponding to $8\eta /\Delta$ generator~\footnote{For $d<0$, a $2d\, (0,1)$ theory is not given by a sigma model~\cite{GPPV}} .
 Applying the strategy in \cite{GPPV}, we search for a 2d CFT with central charges $(23/2, 0)$ consisting of left moving fermions moving in $\real^r/ \Lambda$ in which $\Lambda$ is an odd self dual lattice.
 Specifically, this is may be realized by a chiral WZW theory at level $k \in \intg$ associated with a Lie algebra $g$ whose root lattice $\Lambda_R = \Lambda$.
 The central charge of the $g$ WZW theory is given by